Wednesday, March 25, 2009

 Although you probably cant tell from the recipes listed here, but I love to cook outdoors.
 I bought a cheap smoker but wasn't happy with having to babysit it to keep the temperatures steady.

+Thats when I heard about Ugly Drum Smokers (UDS).
+I decided to go ahead and build one to try it out.
 I'm so glad that I did.
 The smoker is great.
 I have had it lit and maintained 225° to 250° for over 24 hours and never added or stoked coals.
 Here is the way that I built the smoker.
 Feel free to make any changes that you see fit.

 Parts/Hardware list: